Gekidoku/BetterFireBaseNotificationsPlugin/README.md

 - [x] Notifications with Data<br/>
 - [x] Notifications with user actions like in in the crossgeeks library<br/>
 - [x] Silent notifications in foreground and background<br/>
-Havent started testing with ios yet.
-So nothing is confirmed.

 # Note on useractions on ios
 Apple displays these weird, to me at least.